cloudflare/cloudflare-docs/content/magic-wan/_partials/connector/_create-site.md

 Create a `POST` request [using the API](/api/operations/magic-wan-connectors-create-wan) to create a WAN.

-The `static_addressing` object is optional, unless you created your site in high availability (HA) mode.
-When setting a WAN with HA, you also have to add the `secondary_address` parameter.
-If you are not using HA and choose to omit `static_addressing`, your configuration will use DHCP.
+The `static_addressing` object is optional.
+Omit it if you are using DHCP.
+If you are using static addressing, add the `secondary_address` parameter when your site is in high availability (HA) mode.

 Example: